omarreis/FiremonkeySensorFusion/README.md

 This project uses DelphiWorlds Android sensor code (KastriFree lib)  by Dave Nottage ( files with DW. prefix )

-This component is currently used in app "CamSextant"
+This component is currently used in apps "CamSextant"  and "PlanetFun"

 Works as follows:
 1. Get GPS position, to calculate Magnetic Declination.
 Android offers a WMM service for that. iOS seems to have it too, but I worked the magnetic declination from TrueHeading/MagHeading properties of the GPS device.